Ahaxin/myvoiceclone/README.md

 > **Note**
 > The XTTS model is large (~1.5 GB).
 The first run may take a few minutes while it downloads.

+Generated audio is stored in the `voices/` directory (and any `.wav` exports you create).
+These artefacts are ignored by git via the provided `.gitignore` so that cloned profiles do not accidentally get committed.
 ## Command line interface

 The CLI wraps the `VoiceCloneService` class located in `voice_clone/clone.py`.